orchid00/The_Carpentries_info/carpentries_style_shared_lessons.md

 # Carpentries style materials

 Here are a collection of Carpentries style lessons.
 These are not part of the official carpentries curriculum, but are a good source of inspiration whenever you need them.
-Would be awesome if you could add examples! please contact me
+Would be awesome if you could add examples! please contact [me](https://twitter.com/orchid00).

 If you want your lessons to be part of the currilumn you can propose them to [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals): The Incubator will serve as a single point of entry for lessons or ideas at any stage in the development process.